 Lobular carcinoma in situ (LCIS).
 LCIS is located only in the lobules.
 LCIS is not considered cancer.
-However, LCIS is a risk factor for developing invasive breast cancer in both breasts (see the Risk Factors section for more information.)
+However, LCIS is a risk factor for developing invasive breast cancer in either breast (see the Risk Factors section for more information).

 Invasive lobular carcinoma (ILC).
-This is cancer that has spread outside the lobule.
+This is cancer that has spread outside the lobules.

 Breast cancer subtypes